istjohn 9 months ago

 https://mleverything.substack.com/p/acceptance-of-crime-is-a...

-• PaulDavisThe1st an hour ago
+• PaulDavisThe1st 9 months ago

 The US already incarcerates vastly more people than most comparable nations.
 And yet this level of incarceration does not seem to have had the effect you want.